doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 @Version
 --------

-The annotated instance variable will be used to store version information for optimistic locking.
+The annotated instance variable will be used to store version information for :ref:`optimistic locking <transactions_and_concurrency_optimistic_locking>`.
 This is only compatible with ``int`` and ``date`` field types, and cannot be combined with `@Id`_.

 .. code-block:: php